V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkangu : people, population, community, crowd, mass, partisans, supporters, army

-– nkangu : light, indigenous lamp, native lamp / purchase or payment without trial
+– nkangu : light, indigenous lamp / purchase or payment without test or trial

-– nkangu : arrangement, agreement, contract, alliance, commitment / subject, slave, serf
+– nkangu : agreement, settlement, alliance, contract, commitment / subject, slave, serf

-– nkangu : burial, protective shroud / amulet worn as bracelet
+– nkangu : burial, winding sheet, shroud / amulet worn as bracelet

-– nkangulu : travel, journey) / meal / loop, buckle, clip, staple
+– nkangulu : travel, journey / meal, feed / buckle, fastener, clasp, staple

 – nkani : person in charge of arresting a defendant, bailiff / violent man, barbarian / fearlessness